Country selection

 Appendix III (Form No. 9)

-Last content review/update: May 22, 2024
+Last content review/update: September 15, 2025

-Article 16
+Article 7

 Vulnerable Populations

-Last content review/update: May 22, 2024
+Last content review/update: September 15, 2025

 Overview

-As per the ECReg and VNM-4, in all Vietnamese clinical trials, research participants selected from vulnerable populations must be provided additional protections by the ethics committee and the investigator(s) to safeguard their health and welfare during the informed consent process.
+As per VNM-4, in all Vietnamese clinical trials, research participants selected from vulnerable populations must be provided additional protections by the ethics committee and the investigator(s) to safeguard their health and welfare during the informed consent process.
 VNM-4 characterizes vulnerable populations as those incapable of giving consent, which may include children, pregnant women, people with mental disabilities, people living with HIV/AIDS, people who are illiterate, prisoners, detainees, sex workers, and other special populations.

 See the Children/Minors and Pregnant Women, Fetuses & Neonates sections for additional information about these vulnerable populations.